sequws/MyStarterProjects/README.md

 A template for a small project based on Prism.
 The libraries used for this template:
 - Prism - for MVVM support
 - MahApps - for nice views
+- NLog

+### PrismMultiModule

+A multimodule solution based on Prism.
+- Prism
+- MahApps
-- NLog - login system
+- NLog
+- Sample module with internal navigation